Reckoning with racism against Black migrants in Mexico

 Although the COVID-19 pandemic has temporarily impacted migratory flows, the forces leading Africans to migrate from their countries of origin, through Latin America, and into Mexico are not going away.
 While the U.S. asylum system may improve under the Biden administration, the fact remains that many African and other Black migrants will still have to live – either temporarily or permanently – in Mexico.
 As a result, it is imperative that Mexico address the anti-Black racism, as well as xenophobia and other forms of discrimination, impacting migrants in the country.
 The advocacy efforts of Black migrants within Mexico, as well as the racial justice movement sweeping the globe, demand that urgent action be taken to address this ongoing and serious issue.

-S. Priya Morley, an Arthur Helton Global Human Rights Fellow at NYU School of Law, directs research on the experiences of African and Haitian migrants in Mexico, including anti-Black racism and gender-based discrimination.
-She is a Canadian lawyer, with an LLM in International Legal Studies from NYU and law degrees from McGill University.
+S. Priya Morley is the Racial Justice Policy Counsel at the Promise Institute for Human Rights at UCLA Law.
+She is a Canadian lawyer, with an LLM in International Legal Studies from NYU School of Law and law degrees from McGill University.